leap71/leap71.github.io/coding-for-engineers/4-classes.md

 and you are back to just writing `Voxels`.

 All classes in C# are organized using namespaces, even the built-in ones.
-Most of them use the `System` namespace.
+Most of those use the `System` namespace.
 And because the `System` namespace is so omnipresent, the compiler assumes that you are always `using System`.

 So, with that knowledge, let's complete our class definition and start using it.